EyasuTeshome/shifttracker/interview-prep/create-first-version-of-github-profile-v2.md

 In other words, it's **vitally important** that you put just as much effort into creating a strong GitHub profile as you do into creating strong projects or strong resumes.
 A solid GitHub profile can be the difference between receiving interview requests and being rejected for positions outright.

-However, remember that this is your first version.
+However, this is your first version.
 Do your best, but know that you will have the opportunity to receive feedback and make further improvements.
 Later on, you can update your profile and, when you begin job searching, you will polish it further with the help of a career coach.
 So, stick to the suggested time limits, so that you don't get stuck in any specific area.

+Remember that you have a max of 5 reviews in professionsl skills project.

 ### Project setup